 Meyer said he expected the Air Force competition to proceed, despite mounting budget pressures, given the advanced age of the service's current fleet of 148 rescue helicopters.

-Sikorsky Aircraft, a unit of United Technologies Corp , Boeing Co, and Textron Inc's Bell Helicopter may also bid for the helicopter orders -- among the few bigger competitions available in the United States.
+Sikorsky Aircraft, a unit of United Technologies Corp , Boeing Co, and Textron Inc's Bell Helicopter are also interested in bidding for the helicopter orders -- among the few bigger competitions available in the United States.

-Meyer and Spagnolini said the new teaming agreement made sense given AgustaWestland's expertise in building helicopters, and Northrop's experience in integrating large aircraft programs.
+Meyer and Spagnolii said the new teaming agreement made sense given the AgustaWestland's expertise in building helicopters, and Northrop's experience in integrating large aircraft programs.
 "We speak the same language," Meyer said.
 "We understand the issues associated with the aircraft."

 The teaming announcement comes a week after Britain's BAE Systems Plc and European aerospace group said they were in advanced talks about a merger.

 Spagnoli said AgustaWestland's parent company, Finmeccanica, was also interested in mergers, but it was too soon to speculate about a larger deal involving Northrop and Finmeccanica.